Location: Sterling Valley, Stowe

 Property Description: The property consists of 25.6 acres of prime forested recreation land adjacent to the SLT conserved Stancliff parcel.
 It is owned and managed by the Town of Stowe as part of the 1530-acre Sterling Forest.
 This area is prime territory for backcountry skiing, snowshoeing, hiking and mountain biking.

 Public Access: Maple Run is open to the public for year round non-motorized, non-commercial recreation and can be accessed via the extensive network of hiking and cross country ski trails in Sterling Valley.
+E-bikes are not permitted.
 Visitors should park in the Sterling Gorge parking area on Sterling Gorge Rd.